phantom037/SpringBootDocument/java-authentication.md

     }
 }
 ```
-### 4. Create Role and Permission for authorization
+### 4. Create Role and Permission Entity for authorization

 Temporary enable all access in Security config .anyRequest().authenticated()